If you want to create an online course or coaching program, you need a membership site.

 What’s Needed for a Membership Site?

-Membership sites have some key functionality that is needed:
+Membership sites have some key functionality that is required:

 - Shopping Cart — Take orders and process credit cards.

-- Membership Area — Password protect membership area from public access.
+- Membership Area — Password-protect the membership area from public access.

 - Learning Management System — Create courses and break out into individual lessons.

 - Customer Management — Add and remove customers with ease.
-Allow for changing user
+Allow for changing users.

-- Email Notifications — Make sure emails sent out from WordPress get delivered.
+- Email Notifications — Make sure emails sent from WordPress get delivered.

-- Auditing — Only allow paying members to access to private content and not prevent sharing of accounts.
+- Auditing — Allow only paying members access to private content and prevent the sharing of accounts.

-- Video Hosting — Allow for hosting of video that doesn’t allow non-members access to watch videos without paying.
+- Video Hosting — Allow video hosting that doesn’t permit non-members to watch the videos without paying.